Kenneth Chenault: American Express

 Chenault worked 37 years at American Express, a financial services corporation and bank holding company.
 He joined the company in 1981, working in its Strategic Planning Group.
 He became president and chief operating officer in 1997.
 He became CEO of American Express in 2001.

 As CEO of American Express in 2007 and 2008, Chenault earned a total compensation of $50,126,585 and $42,752,461 respectively.
 In 2009, he earned a total compensation of $16,617,639, which included a base salary of $1,201,923, a cash bonus of $10,450,000, an option grant of $3,985,637, and other compensation worth $980,079.
 In 2016, Chenault earned a total compensation of $22 million.

-On November 15, 2010, Old North Foundation recognized Chenault with its Third Lantern Award for individual commitment and dedication to public service.
+On November 15, 2010, the Old North Foundation honored Chenault with its Third Lantern Award in recognition of his individual commitment and dedication to public service.
 The Foundation honored Chenault and American Express for their significant contributions to the preservation efforts of many significant monuments and landmark structures, including the steeple of the Old North Church.

 On October 18, 2017, he announced that he would retire as its chairman and chief executive on February 1, 2018.
 He was succeeded by Stephen J. Squeri.